 What happens if I move my eyes during Laser Eye Surgery?

-This technology was first utilised by a US company in a procedure known as IntraLase, going on to later evolve into the incredibly precise femtosecond laser seen in many clinics today.
+This development made Laser Eye Surgery more straightforward and safer than ever.
+This technology was first utilised by a US company in a procedure called IntraLase.
+Later on, the technology was further developed, evolving into the incredibly precise Carl Zeiss Meditec VisuMax Femtosecond laser, seen in many clinics today.

 Cutting-edge tracking technology means no need to worry about moving your eyes during Laser Eye Surgery

-“[eye-tracking] means that during treatment, and many people worry what if I move my eye or what if I blink, am I going to go blind…you could probably be playing tennis and still get the treatment at the same time put in the right place, because eye trackers today are able to place the spots to within a 10th of a millimeter of where you want to place it.”
+Or, as Professor Reinstein puts it in the video above: “…you could probably be playing tennis and still get the treatment at the same time put in the right place because eye trackers today are able to place the spots to within a 10th of a millimetre of where you want to place it.”